adamwong246/adamwong246.github.io/src/resume.md

 I worked with a team to decompose a monolithic Rails app into a series of Typescript microservices.

+- used TS to build an open-source, functional and type-safe framework used by many teams within OpenGov
+- used Node/TS to build microservice backends
-- used TS, Redux, Reselect and React to build a functional and type-safe frontend framework
+- used TS with Redux, Reselect and React to build frontend SPAs
 - implemented charts in D3 to visualize financial reports
-- developed a continuous integration and delivery process with Jenkins, Docker and AWS.
+- developed a continuous integration and delivery process with Jenkins and Docker
+- deployed our apps to AWS via Kubernetes

 ### full stack developer, [Chroma](http://www.chroma.io/)